redecentralize/alternative-internet/README.md

 * [aenigma](https://github.com/openspace42/aenigma/): the | state-of-the-art | secure-by-default | one-touch-deployed | XMPP server for everyone.
 It does for XMPP what Mail-in-a-Box has done for email, Streisand for VPNs, and Easyengine for wordpress.
 The installation takes you on a 15 minute, clearly worded, step-by-step setup and takes care of everything automagically.
-* [Apoapse](https://apoapse.space/) is dedicated to advancing cybersecurity into general use across the business ecosystem.
-A variety of open-source solutions are offered, such as Apoapse Pro, a self-hosted collaborative messaging platform, or Apoapse Protocol, a secure message and data sharing C++ network library.
 * [BitMessage](https://bitmessage.org/wiki/Main_Page) is a P2P communications protocol used to send encrypted messages to another person or to many subscribers.
 It is decentralized and trustless, meaning that you need-not inherently trust any entities like root certificate authorities.
 See [whitepaper](https://bitmessage.org/bitmessage.pdf).
 * The [BriarProject](http://briar.sourceforge.net/) is building secure communication tools to enable journalists, activists and civil society groups to communicate safely without fear of government interference.
 Our open source mobile and desktop apps will provide a secure, easy-to-use alternative to email, blogs and message boards, where users can exchange private messages with their contacts, create their own blogs and message boards, and subscribe to blogs and boards their contacts have shared
 * [cabal](http://cabal.chat) is a distributed chat platform built ontop of dat's foundational technologies.
 It's like IRC except you have backscroll when you join, and there are no servers.
 There is currently a [nodejs library](https://github.com/cabal-club/cabal-core), a [terminal client](https://github.com/cabal-club/cabal), a [desktop client](https://github.com/cabal-club/cabal-desktop), and an experimental [mobile client](https://github.com/cabal-club/cabal-mobile).